dotninth/eink-friendlyifier/README.md

 6. Reload the page you were on to see the script working.

-### Greasemonkey, Tampermonkey, etc
+### Greaseemonkey, Tampermonkey, etc

-To install the script in _Greasmonkey_, _Tampermonkey_, or similar browser extensions:
+To install the script in _Greasemonkey_, _Tampermonkey_, or similar browser extensions:

 1. Open the script itself _(link below)_, select all its text _(Ctrl + A)_, and copy it to your clipboard: